Achy Breaky Heart

 "Achy Breaky Heart" is a song written in 1990 by Don Von Tress.
 First released in 1991 by the Marcy Brothers with the title "Don't Tell My Heart", it was later recorded by American singer and actor Billy Ray Cyrus and released on his debut album, Some Gave All (1992).
 The song is Cyrus's debut single and signature song.
 It became the first single ever to achieve triple platinum status in Australia and also 1992's best-selling single in the same country.
-In the United States, it became a crossover hit on pop and country radio, peaking at No. 4 on the Billboard Hot 100 and topping the Hot Country Singles & Tracks chart, becoming the first country single to be certified platinum since "Islands in the Stream" by Kenny Rogers and Dolly Parton in 1983.
+In the United States, it became a crossover hit on pop and country radio, peaking at No. 4 on both the Cash Box Top 100 and Billboard Hot 100, and topping the Hot Country Singles & Tracks chart, becoming the first country single to be certified platinum since "Islands in the Stream" by Kenny Rogers and Dolly Parton in 1983.
 The single topped in several countries, and after being featured on Top of the Pops in the United Kingdom, peaked at No. 3 on the UK Singles Chart.
-It was Cyrus's biggest hit single in the U.S. until he was featured on "Old Town Road" by rapper Lil Nas X, which peaked at No. 1 on the Billboard Hot 100 27 years later.
+It was Cyrus's biggest hit single in the U.S. until he was featured on the remix of "Old Town Road" by rapper Lil Nas X, which peaked at No. 1 on the Billboard Hot 100 27 years later.

 The music video for the song led to the explosion of the line dance into the mainstream.
 The song is considered by some as one of the worst songs of all time, featuring at No. 2 on VH1 and Blenders list of the "50 Most Awesomely Bad Songs Ever".